caguillon/Twitter-App/README.md

 ## Notes

-The most challenging part was creating the feature that will compose a new tweet and post it.
+The most challenging part was creating the feature that composed a new tweet and posted it.

 ## Open-source libraries used